algorandfoundation/algokit-utils-ts/docs/capabilities/transaction.md

 # Transaction management

 Transaction management is one of the core capabilities provided by AlgoKit Utils.
-It allows you to send single, grouped or Atomic Transaction Composer transactions with consistent and highly configurable semantics, including configurable control of transaction notes (including ARC-0002), logging, fees, multiple sender account types, and sending behaviour.
+It allows you to form or send standalone transactions or a group of any type of transcations with consistent and highly configurable semantics, including configurable control of transaction notes (including ARC-0002), logging, and fees.

-## `SendTransactionParams`

-Any AlgoKit Utils function that needs to sign/send a transaction will generally take all or part of [`SendTransactionParams`](../code/interfaces/types_transaction.SendTransactionParams.md) interface, which represents a standard set of configurations that can be applied to a given transaction or transactions that are to be sent to an Algorand network.

-The following parameters are able to be provided, with all of them being optional:

-- **skipSending: boolean** - Whether to skip signing and sending the transaction to the chain (default: transaction signed and sent to chain, unless `atc` is specified) and instead just return the raw transaction, e.g. so you can add it to a group of transactions
-- **skipWaiting: boolean** - Whether to skip waiting for the submitted transaction (only relevant if `skipSending` is `false` or unset) and turn this transaction send into an async operation
-- **atc: AtomicTransactionComposer** - An optional `AtomicTransactionComposer` to add the transaction to, if specified then `skipSending: undefined` has the same effect as `skipSending: true`
-- **suppressLog: boolean** - Whether to suppress log messages from transaction send, default: do not suppress
-- **fee: AlgoAmount** - The flat fee you want to pay, useful for covering extra fees in a transaction group or app call
-- **maxFee: AlgoAmount** - The maximum fee that you are happy to pay (default: unbounded) - if this is set it's possible the transaction could get rejected during network congestion
-- **maxRoundsToWaitForConfirmation: number** - The maximum number of rounds to wait for confirmation, only applies if `skipWaiting` is `undefined` or `false`, default: wait up to 5 rounds

 ## `SendTransactionResult`